Prosecutor: Michael Avenatti saw dollar signs in Nike fraud

 “When he looked at the coach, he did not see a client to help,” the prosecutor said.
 “He saw dollar signs for himself.”

-Defense attorney Howard Srebnick told jurors that Avenatti’s negotiations with Nike were “not extortion.”
+Defense attorney Howard Srebnick told jurors that Avenatti’s negotiations with Nike were “not extortion” but instead were the enthusiastic representation of a coach who thought his league of 40 teams in California was being sabotaged by Nike withdrawing its annual $72,000 sponsorship.

+He agreed that the coach chose Avenatti to represent him because of his “ability to get the attention of Nike because he had the platform to do that” and said the coach and an adviser liked the lawyer’s “bravado.”

+Srebnick, aware that some of the correspondence by his client would include profanity, warned the jury that Avenatti was “tenacious, bullish.”

 Avenatti has pleaded not guilty to trying to extort Oregon-based Nike in March 2019 by threatening to go public with evidence that the shoemaker had paid off the families of highly ranked high school basketball prospects.
 The trial is expected to last about 2 1/2 weeks.